HewlettPackard/squest/docs/manual/billing_groups.md

 The simplified graph view of resource group would be the following:
 ![quota_resource_graph_example](../images/quota_resource_graph_example.png)

+!!! note

-> **Note:** All attributes are not represented.
+      All attributes are not represented.
 For a complete example of resource group and resource pool attribute link refer to the [resource tracking doc](resource_tracking.md)

 No matter what service will be provisioned from the service catalog, we want to track for example our global consumption of CPU.
 The global CPU is actually linkable to: